 Here is where things start to get weird.
 There’s at least two forms of session resumption.
 The session identifier method is baked into SSL and is therefore supported by default – enable this on the server and it should Just Work.
 The one issue with this is that the server must maintain a session cache.
 Worse, if you have multiple nodes in the backend you need to either move this session cache into a shared pool or implement some kind of session affinity (urgh).
 Or perhaps you could do something even stupider and have SSL terminate at your load balancer, defeating the purpose of having a loadbalancer.

-Luckily, TLS has an optional extension that describes in RFC 5077 a way to make the client store the session resumption data, including the master secret that was negotiated and the cipher.
+Luckily, TLS has an optional extension (described in RFC 5077) that makes the client store the session resumption data, including the master secret that was negotiated and the cipher.
 This session ticket is further encrypted and readable only by the server to prevent tampering.
 In short, implementing TLS session tickets as a resumption protocol gives you the best of both worlds – a faster, abbreviated handshake without requiring the server to cache anything.
-Unfortunately this is an optional extension to TLS so it is not supported by all clients and servers, and a pool of servers needs to be configured properly so they can share tickets by using a common encryption key unless you have session affinity.
+Unfortunately this is an optional extension to TLS, so it is not supported by all clients and servers, and a pool of servers needs to be configured properly so they can share tickets by using a common encryption key (unless you have session affinity, in which case it doesn’t matter).

 Most certificates require an intermediate certificate to be presented along with them.
 There could even by several intermediates.
 Ensure the following: